 Damascus Help provides food, money to prevent an eviction, help for buying prescription medications, and other low income assistance.
 Learn more on prescription assistance programs.
 Both free as well as low cost medications may be offered.
 Call (301) 253-4100, or more detail on free prescription drugs for the low income.

 Community Ministries of Rockville (301-637-0730) provides funds for prescribed medication, to prevent utility disconnection or turn-off, or eviction, as well as elderly and other programs.

 Salvation Army of Montgomery County offers many services.
-They run a food pantry, distribute holiday meals and gifts, and can offer financial assistance.
+They run a free food pantry, distribute holiday meals and Christmas gifts, and can offer financial assistance.
 While funds are limited, they may be able to assist with eviction prevention, heating and utility bills.
 Also helps with paying for water bills (WSSC) and the Washington area Fuel Fund.
-Call (301) 515-5354.
-Germantown MD.
-Click here for more information on their programs and social services.

 Mid-County United Ministries - Provides low income and others in need with access to a food pantry; financial assistance for rent and eviction prevention services, money for paying water & utility cutoff and prescription; and referrals to dental clinics and other local non-profit agencies.

-Clothes, household goods and basic needs can be met by non-profit clothing closets and related centers.
+Free clothes, household goods and basic needs can be met by non-profit clothing closets, furniture banks and related centers.
 Thousands of Montgomery County residents of all income levels turn to these closets and thrift stores for the items they need.
-The lowest income families may receive free goods, including school supplies, Christmas goods, baby supplies. winter coats, and related items.
-Continue Montgomery County clothing closets.
+The lowest income families may receive free goods, including school supplies, Christmas goods, baby supplies. winter coats, furniture for a home, and related items.
+Continue Montgomery County free clothing closets and school supplies.